Protect-Democracy/chatbot/README.md

 - npm
 - A DigitalOcean GenAI Platform account with:
   - An Agent ID
-  - An Agent Key
+  - An Agent Key (found in Settings > Endpoint Access Keys)
-  - An Agent Endpoint
+  - An Agent Endpoint URL

 ### Environment Variables